skeema/skeema/doc/examples.md

 skeema pull
 ```

-By default, this also normalizes file format like `skeema lint`, but you can skip that behavior with the --skip-normalize option (or equivalently set as --normalize=0, --normalize=false, etc).
+By default, this also normalizes file format like `skeema format`, but you can skip that behavior with the --skip-format option (or equivalently set as --format=0 or --format=false).

 [![asciicast](https://asciinema.org/a/bz7mdynz1u2kiqrfbxzvzhkse.png)](https://asciinema.org/a/bz7mdynz1u2kiqrfbxzvzhkse)